When you only have 3 days in Paris, you need to get your Paris itinerary just right.

 Artfully arranged and complete with cemetery-appropriate art (Bible verses and such, but also a sign saying “Stop!
 This is the empire of the dead” over the entrance, so, there’s that), the catacombs are a bizarre mix of fascinating, creepy, historical, and artistic.

 Fair warning: it’s easy to get lost down there and people have died by breaking in and then getting too lost to find their way out.
-Stick to the path!).
+Stick to the path!

-Musee d’Orsay is set in a gorgeous former train station built at the end of the 19th century, complete with the famous clock on the top floor that provides a unique view of Paris.
+The Musée d’Orsay is set in a gorgeous former train station built at the end of the 19th century, complete with the famous clock on the top floor that provides a unique view of Paris.

-In addition, the Musee d’Orsay is much smaller than the Louvre, and therefore less overwhelming and easier to visit without getting turned around.
+In addition, the Musée d’Orsay is much smaller than the Louvre, and therefore less overwhelming and easier to visit without getting turned around.

-Whether you want to go crazy and see a show at the Moulin Rouge or find a quieter bar to settle down at, you’ll have plenty of options.
+Whether you want to go crazy and see a show at the Moulin Rouge (which is just downhill from Montmartre in the Pigalle area) or find a quieter bar to settle down at, you’ll have plenty of options.

 Say goodbye to Paris.

 Three days in Paris go by so fast: it’s already time to say goodbye.

 As you head back to your hotel on your last night in Paris, you may be able to squeeze in one more experience off your Paris wish list.

 There are a million worthy options, but one reliably magical one is to grab a warm street crepe and admire the Eiffel Tower twinkling at night.